My Employee is Angry at Me

 It can be very hard to get work done, let alone good work done, on a good day when all your employees and teams are happy.
-But when your team is not working together it’s even worse.
+But when your team is not working together, it’s even worse.
 What if someone or multiple employees on your team are angry with you?
-What is the process you should follow to solve this issue before it becomes a problem?
+What process should you follow to solve this issue before it becomes a problem?

 Have You Crossed The Line?

-Right up front, I need to ask; Have you crossed the line?
+Right up front, I must ask: Have you crossed the line?
 Do you know that you did something wrong or even illegal?
 Do you have any feelings of guilt?
-Every situation is going to be different so I can not give you exact advice or even tell you where “the line” may be.
+Every situation will be different, so I can not give you exact advice or even tell you where “the line” may be.

 Did you do something that can be forgiven?
 If it’s not classed as a crime then maybe you can turn this situation around.
-Prepare an apology, give it to the employee in an honest manner, and document it.
-There is no guarantee this will work but it’s worth a try.
-If they do accept your apology then continue on with this blog post.
-If they do not accept your apology then you may need to get a lawyer but the apology may help your cause.
+Prepare an apology, give it to the employee honestly, and document it.
+There is no guarantee this will work, but it’s worth a try.
+If they do accept your apology then continue with this blog post.
+If they do not accept your apology, then you may need to get a lawyer, but the apology may help your cause.

 Is what you did considered a crime?
 If so, I would advise you to get a lawyer right now.
 Do not follow the remainder of the advice in this blog post.
 If you’ve done wrong, following any further advice in this blog post could make things worse.
 Your lawyer will give you further advice.

-Communication is that starting point for most human resource and employee-related issues.
+Communication is the starting point for most human resource and employee-related issues.
 Above all, you must find out exactly what your employee is thinking.
-Therefore, you need to have an honest open conversation.
+Therefore, you need to have an honest, open conversation.
 In addition, it is important to have this conversation sooner rather than later because small issues left alone can become big problems!

 Invite your employee to the meeting and let them know that you are working to better your relationship with them.
 So, for their comfort and safety, allow them to bring a trusted friend or coworker to this meeting.

-Make sure you are prepared to listen and support your employee no matter what you learn in this conversation.
-For instance, make sure you have a pen and paper to take notes.
-More importantly, have support information ready like your Employee Assistance Program info or suicide awareness & prevention info.
+Make sure you are prepared to listen and support your employee, no matter what you learn in this conversation.
+For instance, ensure you have a pen and paper to take notes.
+More importantly, have support information like your Employee Assistance Program info or suicide awareness & prevention info.
 Moreover, you want to be prepared with the hope the issue is not that serious.

-When your employee has finished speaking ask them what they would like to see done or corrected.
-After that, try your best to address the solutions or work on acceptable compromises.
+When your employee has finished speaking, ask them what they want to see done or corrected.
+After that, try to address the solutions or work on acceptable compromises.

 If the Problem is Not You